 This aspect of the site moved it almost into e-commerce territory, and so I enlisted the help of Joe Lambert and his team at Rareloop to help with the development.
 They are a small but tight-knit team of designers and developers based in Southampton, who specialise in WordPress builds.

 The first thing we needed to do was figure out the new sitemap.
 As mentioned, the IA of the current site was messy and needed to be streamlined.
+There were too many pages, some of them with only small amounts of information that could really have been condensed together into a more focused and info-rich experience, making it easier for users to find what they needed.
 Cheryl and I iterated a new version of the sitemap (nailed it by v4!) which combined some pages together while adding some logic to the product and inspiration sections.
 We also looked at what of the current content could be salvaged and what needed writing anew.

 I began the design process by putting together a deck featuring three different concepts for look-and-feel.
 With these concepts I explored different options for use of imagery, typography, whitespace and overall information density.
 The team at HCP were very pleased with the directions presented - as I expected, they favoured one in particular, but wanted to incorporate certain elements of the other two as well.